james-jw/xq-promise/README.md

 * fork-join

 #### XqDeferred
-This class is at the core of the [promise][1] pattern and representas a unit of work to perform in the future.
+This class is at the core of the [promise][1] pattern and represents a unit of work to perform in the future.
 It implements in the ``FItem`` class from the [BaseX][1] implementation and thus is a function.

 If passed a empty sequence, it executes its work.